replicatedhq/replicated-docs/docs/enterprise/updating-embedded-cluster.md

 ### Air Gapped Installations

-To update admin console in an air gapped environment, download the new Kubernetes installer air gap bundle, extract it, and run the install.sh script.
+To update the admin console in an air gapped environment, download the new Kubernetes installer air gap bundle, extract it, and run the install.sh script:

 ```bash
 curl -SL -o FILENAME.tar.gz https://kurl.sh/bundle/FILENAME.tar.gz